Samsung Health

-Samsung Health (originally S Health) is a free application developed by Samsung that serves to track various aspects of daily life contributing to well being such as physical activity, diet, and sleep.
-Launched on 2 July 2012, with the new Samsung smartphone, the Galaxy S3, the application was installed by default only on some smartphones of the brand.
-It could also be downloaded from the Samsung Galaxy Store.
+Samsung Health is a free application developed by Samsung Electronics that serves to track various aspects of daily life contributing to well being such as physical activity, diet, and sleep.

+Launched on 2 July 2012, with the then new Samsung flagship smartphone, the Galaxy S3, the application was installed by default only on some smartphones of the brand.
+It can also be downloaded from the Samsung Galaxy Store and Google Play Store.

 History

 Since mid-September 2015, the application is available to all Android users.
 From 2 October 2017, the app is available for iPhones from iOS 9.0.

 The application is installed by default on some Samsung smartphone models and can not be removed without root.
 It is possible to disable this application.

 The app changed its name from S Health to Samsung Health on 4 April 2017, when it released version 5.7.1.

 Dashboard

 The dashboard is the main display of the application.
 This is the main novelty introduced during the redesign of the application in April 2015 in version 4.1.0.
 The table shows on one page, a general overview of the most recent data saved.
 In addition, it provides direct access to each feature.
 Its composition and layout are customizable.